William H. Forwood: During the war

 Forwood attended Crozier Academy in Chester, Pennsylvania, earned his medical degree from the University of Pennsylvania, and was appointed as an Assistant Surgeon on August 5, 1861.
-He was assigned to Seminary Hospital in Georgetown, Washington, D.C., where he served initially as the hospital's executive officer, then as regimental surgeon of the 14th U.S. Infantry, and then acting medical director of General Sykes' division, V Corps, Army of the Potomac during the Peninsula campaign.
-He took part in the battles of Yorktown, Williamsburg, Gaines Mill and Malvern Hill before he was reassigned to the office of the Medical Director, Washington, D.C. in October 1862.
+He was assigned to Seminary Hospital in Georgetown, Washington, D.C., where he served initially as the hospital's executive officer, then as regimental surgeon of the 14th U.S. Infantry, and then acting medical director of the V Corps, General George Sykes' unit of the Army of the Potomac, during the Peninsula campaign.
+He took part in the battles of Yorktown, Williamsburg, Gaines Mill and Malvern Hill before he was reassigned to the office of the Medical Director, Washington, D.C., in October 1862.

 In February 1863, Forwood was assigned to the 6th U.S. Cavalry as an assistant surgeon.
-On May 13, 1863, Forwood was accompanying acting regimental commander George Henry Cram and two enlisted orderlies from General Buford's headquarters back to their camp when they were captured by a band of Mosby's guerillas.
+On May 13, 1863, Forwood was accompanying acting regimental commander George Henry Cram and two enlisted orderlies from General John Buford's headquarters back to their camp when they were captured by a band of Mosby's guerrillas.
 The group's leader, Lieutenant Fairchild, after securing their horses and equipment, offered to release them if they would give their parole.
 Cram and the two soldiers did so and were released.
 Since medical officers on both sides had the right to be released without parole if captured, Forwood refused.
-Fairchild refused to release him without it, and turned him over to a guard detail as a prisoner of war.
+Fairchild refused to release him without it and turned him over to a guard detail as a prisoner of war.
 Forwood escaped into the brush while being marched away and returned to the regiment later that evening.
 This was quite an embarrassing incident for Captain Cram, and might be the reason Forwood spent the rest of the month on detached service at the Cavalry Corps' dismount camp near Dumfries, Virginia.
-He returned to the regiment before the battle of Brandy Station.
+He returned to the regiment before the Battle of Brandy Station.

 During the Gettysburg campaign, Forwood was captured again.
 He was left in charge of the regiment's wounded following the battle of Fairfield, among whose numbers was the other assistant surgeon, William H. Notson.
-This time he was released without incident, however, and rejoined his regiment for the remainder of the campaign.
+This time, he was released without incident, however, and rejoined his regiment for the remainder of the campaign.

 On October 11, 1863, the 6th U.S. Cavalry was caught in an exposed position near Brandy Station and engaged by superior numbers of Confederate cavalry.
 They were able to fight their way back across the Rappahannock, but Forwood received a severe gunshot wound to the chest, ending his field service during the war.

 Following his recovery from this wound, Forwood was assigned as the executive officer of Satterlee General Hospital in Philadelphia and served there until April 1864.
 He spent the next two months in charge of the medical stores ship Marcy C. Day in Hampton Roads.
 In June 1864, Forwood organized and built Whitehall General Hospital near Bristol, Pennsylvania.
-He commanded the two thousand bed hospital through the end of the war, until September 1865.
-On March 13, 1865 he was given brevet promotions of captain and major for faithful and meritorious service during the war.
+He commanded the two-thousand-bed hospital through the end of the war, until September 1865.
+On March 13, 1865, he was given brevet promotions of captain and major for faithful and meritorious service during the war.